 But so far both the Zoom technology and the Sundays@6 discussions have exceeded expectations.

 Studying Fryer’s “E Word” book was a congregational initiative — the book was chosen by the parish’s Evangelism/Faithful Innovations Committee, and ours was one of three groups meeting concurrently.
-After six weeks (one for each chapter), it wrapped up with a hybrid session bringing all three together over Zoom and face-to-face at the church.
+After six weeks (one for each chapter), we wrapped up with a hybrid session bringing all three together over Zoom and face-to-face at the church.

 Again the discussion was lively and focused, and it seems like a hopeful sign for the future.